hugoscurti/hugoscurti.github.io/README.md

 personal-spa
 ============

-A responsive Simple Page Application that uses technologies such as requirejs, Sammy.js and bootstrap.
+A responsive Simple Page Application that uses technologies such as RequireJS, Sammy.js and Bootstrap 3.

 Website is available <a href="http://accueil.labunix.uqam.ca/~ch891311/" target="_blank">here</a>.